ffd8/GLITCH.ext/README.md

 ##### Webstore
 This technique is nice and easy, but you have to trust me (which you can.. but shouldn't).

-- visit GLITCH.ext on [chrome webstore](https://chrome.google.com/webstore/detail/glitchext/ngngpnbcdhonkblmjkognhhdmhkjjhaf?hl=en)
+- visit [GLITCH.ext](https://chrome.google.com/webstore/detail/glitchext/ngngpnbcdhonkblmjkognhhdmhkjjhaf?hl=en) in the Chrome Webstore
 - click 'Add to Chrome'
 - select extensions icon (upper right) and pin GLITCH.ext
 - enjoy glitching the web!